Governor Abbott Announces $87.7 Million In Housing Tax Credits

 The at-risk set aside, totaling more than $16 million for the 2023 cycle, will be used for the rehabilitation or reconstruction of aging housing developments that could soon lose rental subsidies provided to their low-income residents.
 Financing will allow applicants to develop eight properties housing elderly Texans (age 55 or older) and five properties targeted for the general population.

 Investors purchasing credits allocated to developers may apply the credits toward their federal tax liability each year for 10 years on a dollar-for-dollar basis in exchange for their investment in the property.
-Today’s awards have an approximate value of $877 million over the 10-year term.
+Marking today’s awards is an approximate value of $877 million over the 10-year term.